-gas in an emergency, being a valve intended for use by a consumer of gas.

-Employee contributions to either a DB or DC pension scheme, excludes any payments made by means of salary sacrifice.

-Employer contributions to either a DB or DC pension scheme. .
-Includes PPF levies (paid through normal ongoing contributions) and pension scheme administration costs (paid through normal ongoing contributions), Excludes any payments made by means of salary sacrifice.

-Typically end users' relates to individuals (FTEs) and not devices, except where individuals share devices.
+Emergency control valve (ECV) Emergency control valve means the valve for shutting off the supply of gas in an emergency, being a valve intended for use by a consumer of gas.
+Employee - ongoing contributions Employee contributions to either a DB or DC pension scheme, excludes any payments made by means of salary sacrifice.
+Employer - ongoing contributions Employer contributions to either a DB or DC pension scheme Includes PPF levies (paid through normal ongoing contributions) and pension scheme administration costs (paid through normal ongoing contributions), Excludes any payments made by means of salary sacrifice.
+End-users Typically end users' relates to individuals (FTEs) and not devices, except where individuals share devices.
 A single individual using multiple devices counts as one end user.
 The number of end-users will never exceed the FTE count of employees plus contractors plus other users.

-An end user is defined as an individual (typically either an employee or contractor) that spends at least 10% of his or her time using a network company provided, funded, supported computing device that is part of the network company's IT infrastructure (i.e. desktops, laptops, hand held devices, etc.) to support his or her business functions.
+An end user is defined as an individual (typically either an employee or contractor ) that spends at least 10% of his or her time using a network company provided, funded, supported computing device that is part of the network company's IT infrastructure (i.e. desktops, laptops, hand held devices, etc.) to support his or her business functions.
 The user must have direct access to internal applications/systems to execute specific transactions on behalf of the network company.
 Examples: (i) full time employee, working 40 hours per week uses several devices for a total 20 hours per week - counts as one end user, (ii) a part-time employee working 20 hrs per week uses several devices for a total of 2 hours per week - counts as 0.5 end users, (iii) a contractor engaged 20 hours per week on network company business using his or her own devices for 10 hours and network company devices for one hour - counts as zero end users.